US Department of Energy launches partnership to speed interconnection

-The US Department of Energy (DOE) is building a partnership to develop solutions for “faster, simpler and fairer” interconnection of utility-scale solar, wind and storage projects, through “better data, roadmap development, and technical assistance.”
+The US Department of Energy (DOE) is building the Interconnection Innovation e-Xchange (i2X) partnership to develop solutions for faster, simpler and more fair interconnection of utility-scale solar, wind and storage projects, through “better data, roadmap development, and technical assistance.”

 Solar and wind capacity will need to “dramatically expand” to meet the Administration’s goal of 100% clean electricity by 2035, said DOE in its announcement.
 Meanwhile, current rules, costs and procedures for connecting to the grid “cannot handle the rapid increase” needed in clean energy projects, and “more efficient processes” are needed to bring the projects online.